Science Lead - Mrs Rachael Cuthbert (until July 2022) / Mr Alex McDougall (from September 2022)

 For the past 2 years, we have been the lead school for the Town Centre Collaboration ENTHUSE Partnership, which we formed with three of our town centre collaboration schools: Gawber Primary School, Keresforth Primary School, and Holy Rood Catholic Primary School.
 The science leaders from each school have met half termly (when restrictions have allowed) and together we have planned, developed and delivered CPD for teaching staff across the partnership.
 The ENTHUSE partnership has provided valuable funding, which has enabled all the science leads to take part in relevant science CPD delivered by either the STEM Learning Centre in York or our Local Science Learning Partnership.
 The knowledge gained from these sessions has been cascaded back to teaching staff and used to develop our individual curriculum plans.

-As our ENTHUSE Partnership ends in December 2021, a new opportunity has arisen and we have been asked to be the Deputy Lead of a new ENTHUSE Partnership, set up by our local secondary school, Horizon Community College.
-This will involve us supporting other local primary schools with science and will also provide us with opportunities to work closely with the science department at Horizon CC to develop a fluid transition from Year 6 to Year 7.
+As our ENTHUSE Partnership ended in December 2021, a new opportunity arose and our science lead was asked to be the Deputy Lead of a new ENTHUSE Partnership, set up by our local secondary school, Horizon Community College.
+This partnership involves us supporting other local primary schools with science and also provides us with opportunities to work closely with the science department at Horizon CC to develop a fluid transition from Year 6 to Year 7.